Juniper/contrail-charms/contrail-agent/README.md

 related charms in the charm store to virtualize the network that Nova Compute instances plug into.

-This subordinate charm provides the Nova Compute vRouter component which contains the contrail-vrouter-agent service.
+This subordinate charm provides the vRouter component which contains the contrail-vrouter-agent service.
+It can be related to any charm to provide vRouter functionality on the node.
+For OpenStack it should be nova-compute application to provide vRouter functionality for OpenStack.

 Only OpenStack Mitaka or newer is supported.
 Only for Contrail 4.0 for now.
 Juju 2.0 is required.